rjayatilleka/mapreduce/DESIGN.md

 checked exception TException on everything.
 So ThriftClient and ThriftFunction handle the boilerplate for every use case (including retries).
 I can pass a lambda of just the work I need done.

+### Data

+Data is the class that encapsulates access to the `work/input`, `work/intermediate`, and `work/output` folders.

+### Metrics

+Metrics encapsulates setting up and reporting metrics.

+## Master

+Master code is in `mapreduce.master`.
+It runs a thrift service called MasterService.
+It has 5 classes:

+- Master is the main class that launches a MasterServer and WorkerPool.
+- MasterParameters parses command line arguments.
+- MasterServer binds the socket and launches a thrift service.
+- MasterHandler implements the thrift service.
+  - It sets up clean meters for a each job.
+  - It splits the data into chunks.
+  - It sends sort requests to nodes from the worker pool.
+  - Every time it gets enough chunks sorted or partially merged, it will send another merge request out till everything is fully merged.
+  - Once it has a fully merged chunk, it will expand it from the condensed form.
+  - For all sort and merge requests, it handles proactive failure handling by sending the requests to multiple workers, and retrying any requests that fail.
+- WorkerPool keeps a list of workers and whether they're alive.
+It will heartbeat every worker each second, and update their liveness.
+A worker is considered alive if it responded to the previous heartbeat.
+The pool will return a random living worker when asked.

 ## Storage